wplib/wplib/README.md

 - [LawPress](https://github.com/wplib/lawpress) - A demo theme that will eventually be a full-fledged law firm CMS starter theme.

 ##History
-WPLib is based on at least five (5) generations of code developed over five (5) years.
+WPLib is based on at least five (5) generations of code developed over seven (7) years.

 The 1st and 2nd generations were named [_Sunrise_](https://bitbucket.org/newclarity/sunrise-1) and the 3rd and 4th were called _NewClarity Lib (we did not release that publicly as it was focused on meeting the short term needs of clients and not focused on being widely usable.)_